IrisFengXX/BASA-Competition--Text-Classification/README.md

 Our team members are Po-Nien Chiang, Lan Ken Nhan, Xiaoxuan Iris Feng, Yufei Lisa Wang.

-The aim of this repository is to do the text classification on apple store app description, then decide the app's category.
+The aim of this repository is to classify the categories based on apple store app description using text mining.

 There are two raw datasets and four code file: